JOSHUAPBIJU/Project-win-evasion-RedTeam/README.md

 - [x] The above attack can be improvised
 - [ ] Effort calculated:- 120 hours 🕙 in 2.5 months 📆 [on-going porject] 	`Approximate value`
 - [ ] Add delight to the experience when all tasks are completed
+- [ ]  [!WARNING]
+> Simulated attacks in this project reveal potential vulnerabilities that adversaries might exploit, emphasizing the need for robust cybersecurity measures.